-Research-backed articles on the patterns, nervous system responses, and identity questions that make human behaviour make sense.
+Research-backed articles on the patterns, nervous system responses, and identity questions that make human behavior make sense.

 Read →Spiritual bypassing looks like growth from the outside.
 Here's how to tell if your practice is expanding your capacity to feel — or helping you manage and minimise it.